We take courage in both hands and claim that one of these technologies is winning it. Which one?

 NodeJS vs. Python Use Cases: Apps It Is Best Suitable For

-Due to its event-based architecture, Node.js perfectly suits apps that have numerous concurrent requests, heavy client-side rendering, or frequent shuffling of data from a client to a server.
+Due to its event-based architecture and a strong support for various API solutions, Node.js perfectly suits apps that have numerous concurrent requests, heavy client-side rendering, or frequent shuffling of data from a client to a server.
 The examples of such apps are IoT solutions, real-time chatbots and messengers, and complex single-page applications.
 Node.js also works well for developing real-time collaboration services or streaming platforms.
 However, Node.js isn’t the best option for developing apps that require a lot of CPU resources.

 Python is suitable for the development of both small and large projects.
 It can be used for data science apps, which involve data analysis and visualization, for voice and face recognition systems, image-processing software, neural networks, and machine learning systems.
 Python can also be used for the development of 3D modeling software and games.